stealthllama/terraform-backend-s3/README.md

-# TerraformStateS3Skillet
+# S3BackendSkillet
-A skillet for creating a Terraform remote state backend in AWS s3
+A skillet for creating a Terraform backend with state locking in AWS S3 and DynamoDB.